ApparyllisOrg/simply_mentions/README.md

 * [https://pub.dev/packages/markdown](https://pub.dev/packages/markdown)
 * [https://pub.dev/packages/remove_diacritic](https://pub.dev/packages/remove_diacritic) (Optional, but useful to remove diacritics from your search query for the mention list)

-## ⚡ Quick Getting Started for the textfield ⚡
+## ⚡ Quick Getting Started for the TextField ⚡

 Everything is done using a MentionTextEditingController, a derived class from TextEditingController with all support for mentioning built in.